Miami-Dade police chief shot himself after offering resignation, mayor says

 It was unclear whether Ramirez was inside or outside the vehicle when the shooting occurred.
 His wife was not injured, according to the Florida Department of Law Enforcement.

-Ramirez, 52, remained in stable condition on Wednesday after undergoing surgeries to repair his injuries, the mayor said.
+Ramirez, 52, remained in stable condition on Wednesday after undergoing surgeries, the mayor said.
+One of his children is a sergeant with the Miami-Dade police force.

 “He continues to receive outstanding medical care in Tampa, surrounded by his family, loved ones, and MDPD brothers and sisters,” Miami-Dade police said in a statement posted on social media late Tuesday.

-Police officers were called to a downtown hotel after someone reported a pointing a gun at himself during an argument with a woman, according to a Tampa Bay police report.
+Police officers were called to a downtown hotel after someone reported a man pointing a gun at himself during an argument with a woman, according to a Tampa Bay police report.
 Officers spoke with the couple.
 He denied pulling out a gun, and Jody Ramirez told officers she was not in fear of her safety, the police report said.

 Ramirez is a 27-year Miami-Dade police veteran and was leading the largest law enforcement agency in the southeastern U.S. In May, he announced his intention to seek election for the newly-created role of sheriff in 2024, signaling his desire to remain the leading law enforcement official.